niiknow/vue-datatables-net/README.md

 - `className` set column class names
 - `defaultContent` provide default html when no data available
 - `render` custom cell rendering function https://datatables.net/reference/option/columns.render
-- `template` simple vue template for the field
+- `template` simple vue template for the field.
+See example App.

-> It is important to understand why one should use `fields` and not simply pass in `opts.columns`.
-Though, `fields` definition is optional, you can just pass `opts.columns` definition if you do not wish to use `fields`.
+> It is important to understand why one should use `fields` and not `opts.columns`.
+Though, `fields` is optional, you can simply pass `opts.columns` definition if you do not wish to use `fields`.

 One `Purpose` of this component is to extend jQuery DataTables function and features, example:
 * Simplification of features configuration, such as `select-checkbox` column, custom `action` buttons, and/or future Vue specific features.
-* Allow for customizable table heading on a per column basis; thereby, not having to define all html for column header.
+* Allow for customizable table heading on a per-column basis; thereby, not having to define all html for each column header.
-* Ability to have simple `template` field so you can pass schema JSON from static file or some API instead of requiring to define a javascript `render` function.
+* Ability to have simple `template` field so you can pass schema JSON from static file or some API, instead of requiring to define a javascript `render` function.
 Though, the `render` function would provide best performance.
 * Having schema also allow future features, such as: support of editable column/cell.

 ## Additional Headers
 Many server-side usage require CSRF and/or API token headers.
-Since options are completely exposed, simply use the native method per [jQuery DataTables example](https://editor.datatables.net/manual/security#Prevention)
+Since jQuery DataTables `options` are completely exposed as `opts`, simply use the native method per [jQuery DataTables example](https://editor.datatables.net/manual/security#Prevention)

 i.e, something like:
 ```javascript